microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 ![Prereq](../../../images/power-bi-prereq.png)

-# Get the report
+# Getting the report
 Use this link to install/update the template app: https://aka.ms/bctelemetryreport

 The report comes with sample data.

-# Connect to Azure Application Insights
+# Connecting to Azure Application Insights
 To connect the report to an Azure Application Insights resource, you need one thing: the Application Insights app id (get it from the API Access menu in the Azure Application Insights portal).

 ![Workspace](../../../images/pbi_app_app_id.png)

-# Configure the (AAD Tenant id, customer) mapping
+# Configuring the (AAD Tenant id, customer) mapping
 You define the (AAD tenant id, domain name) mapping in the app parameter _AAD tenant mapping_, that you set when you configure the app to read data from your Azure Application Insights resource (you can also change parameter values after configuring the app).

 ![Mapping](../../../images/mapping.png)